healthify/fake_idp/README.md

     bundle install

-Set the following environment variables (perhaps in your own `.env` file):
+## Running in Development

+To run locally, you first need to set up the following environment variables:

-    CALLBACK_URL (the URL of the Healthify app to POST to for SAML authentication) SSO_UUID     (the UUID of the user you want to log in as)
+    CALLBACK_URL (the URL of the Healthify app to POST to for SAML authentication) SSO_UID     (unique id of the user you want to log in as) USERNAME     (username of the user you want to log in as)

 The `.env.example` file has examples of what these env variables could look like.

-## Running

-To run locally, when you are inside the project root, simply run:
+Next, to start the server, you can run:

-    bundle exec ruby app.rb
+    bundle exec rackup

+Then navigate to `http://localhost:9292/saml/auth` to begin making your SAML requests.

+## Running in Test

+If you are using this gem to provide a Fake IDP server in a test suite, you can set the callback